13 of the world's most inspiring eco-friendly dive resorts

 Misool Eco Resort, Raja Ampat, Indonesia

-The passionate team behind this resort helped establish the local Shaa'b Samadai Marine Park, which tirelessly monitors and protects shark populations.
+The passionate team behind Marsa Shagra Village helped establish the local Shaa'b Samadai Marine Park, which tirelessly monitors and protects shark populations.
 One-third of the property's power flows from the sun's rays and the team is committed to upholding sustainable dive practices.
 Fringing the resort is a lush mangrove forest that is playing an important role in helping the reef to thrive.

 The eco-friendly chalets and tents at the Marsa Shagra Village in Egypt (photo courtesy of Expedia)

-Occupying the site of a former coconut plantation, Jean-Michel Cousteau Resort is a trailblazer in sustainable tourism and one of the premier eco-luxury dive resorts in Fiji.
-It’s located on the stunning island of Vanua Levu, where you can join forces with local communities to safeguard Fiji’s precious marine ecosystems.
+Occupying the site of a former coconut plantation, Jean-Michel Cousteau Resort is a trailblazer in sustainable tourism and one of the best eco-friendly dive resorts in Fiji.
+It’s located on the stunning island of Vanua Levu, where you can join forces with local communities to safeguard Fiji’s legendary soft corals and thriving marine ecosystems.

 Best eco-friendly dive resorts in Fiji